 Patients with Non-sarcomeric HCM Have a Higher Burden of Comorbidities

-Consistent with prior studies, we found that patients with non-sarcomeric HCM were more likely to have obstructive physiology and common cardiovascular comorbidities (hypertension and obesity).3,9–11 Overall, the age-standardized incidence rate was twice as high in non-sarcomeric HCM.
+Consistent with prior studies, we found that patients with non-sarcomeric HCM were more likely to have obstructive physiology and common cardiovascular comorbidities (hypertension and obesity).3,9–11 Overall, the age-standardized incidence rate of an obstructive physiology was twice as high in non-sarcomeric HCM.
 Obesity was associated with an 80% higher rate of obstruction as seen previously,12 but had a larger effect in patients with non-sarcomeric HCM.
 Notably, while LV obstruction has previously been associated with a higher risk of ventricular arrhythmias, stroke and death,13 we did not find LV obstruction to be linked to these outcomes after adjustment for age and sex.

 Hypertension and specifically elevated diastolic blood pressure has been identified as an important comorbidity for developing non-sarcomeric HCM.14,15 Congruent with this, the prevalence of hypertension was almost twice as high in non-sarcomeric HCM.
 Moreover, hypertension was much more likely to lead to the development of LV obstruction in patients with non-sarcomeric HCM.